ikem-krueger/ikem-krueger.github.io/_drafts/2024-02-27-how-to-contribute-to-xfce-as-a-developer.md

 ## Make changes

-The workflow is as follows:
+The workflow is roughly as follows:

-- Go to GitLab and fork a repo
+1. Go to GitLab and fork a repo
-- Clone the repo to your local machine
+2. Clone the repo to your local machine
-- Push your changes to GitLab
+3. Push your changes to GitLab
-- On GitLab make a merge request
+4. On GitLab make a merge request

 ## Links